Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Nonadiabatic effect in HHG

-Here, $\theta^{(3)}$ is the third-order analytical expansion (TAE) of $\theta$ and $\theta^{(5)}$ is the fifth-order analytical expansion (FAE) of $\theta$.
 Based on our derivation, the even-order expansion terms are real-valued, but the odd-order terms are imaginary-valued.

-Then the HHG contribution of a certain quantum trajectory can be expressed as the following:
+Then the HHG contribution of a certain quantum trajectory can be expressed as

 The imaginary parts of $\theta$ contribute directly to HHG amplitudes.
 Here the third-order scaling law and the fifth-order scaling law are derived.
 Here $E_0$ and laser intensity $I_0$ satisfy the relationship of $E_0^2\propto I_0 $, hence third-order scaling law is only determined by the binding energy and laser intensity, while the fifth-order scaling law is associated with the wavelength in addition.
-Theoretically, one needs to at least the TAE to obtain the amplitude of spectra once $\theta$ has been expanded to the third order.
-However, obtaining fourth- and fifth-order corrections is necessary further to improve accuracy.
+Theoretically, one needs to at least the TAE to obtain the amplitude of spectra.
+However, further to improve accuracy, obtaining fourth- and fifth-order corrections is necessary.
+Because of the periodicity of the laser field, for simplicity, in the following discussions, unless mentioned otherwise, we only consider the results related to trajectories born at a single half laser cycle.

-In Fig.~\ref{fig:theta}(a), the third-order expansion of the returned electron kinetic energy, $E_{re}^{(3)}$, is plotted as a function of $\tau_0$.
+In Fig.~\ref{fig:theta} (a), the third-order expansion of the returned electron kinetic energy, $E_{re}^{(3)}$, is plotted as a function of $\tau_0$.
+The figure is divided into different parts by vertical dashed lines to distinguish the different electron trajectories, and the short trajectories of the first return to the third return are denoted as S1, S2, S3, while the long trajectories of the first return to the third return are denoted as L1, L2, L3.
 The horizontal dashed line represents the zero return energy.
 The intersection of the zero energy line and $E_{re}^{(3)}$ occurs at $\tau_0 \approx 0.2$, indicated by the arrow.
 It is observed that $E_{re}^{(3)}$ is positive for almost every trajectory except for the S1 trajectory.
-In the case of the S1 trajectory, $E_{re}^{(3)}$ can be low to negative for $\tau_0< 0.2$ , indicating that the electron is extremely difficult to return to the core according to quantum trajectory theory.
+In the case of the S1 trajectory, $E_{re}^{(3)}$ is negative for $\tau_0< 0.2$, indicating that the electron is extremely difficult to return to the core according to electron trajectory theory.
 According to the SFA, $E_{re}^{(3)}$ being smaller than zero corresponds to below-threshold harmonics, and the accuracy of the approximation decreases.
 Therefore, our analytical method is not suitable for describing the mechanism in this region, and it will not be further discussed in this paper.
-The figure is divided into different parts by vertical dashed lines to distinguish between different electron quantum trajectories based on the $E_{re}^{(3)}$ curves.